sprawsm/mustra/readme.md

 1. Make sure you have Node.js and npm installed, if not go ahead and [install it from the Node.js site](https://nodejs.org/en/).
 2. Make sure you have the Grunt CLI installed, if not run the following command from your Terminal: `sudo npm install -g grunt-cli` (you may not need `sudo`, but you most likely will).
 3. Clone a fresh copy of Mustra by typing the following in your Terminal window: `git clone git@gitlab.com:sprawsm/mustra.git`, followed by `cd mustra`, and `git checkout master` (or [download it manually from here](https://gitlab.com/sprawsm/mustra/tree/master)).
-4. Run grunt in order to install all dependencies by typing the following commaind in Terminal: `npm install grunt --save-dev`.
+4. Run grunt in order to install all dependencies by typing the following commaind in Terminal: `npm install`.
 5. Run `grunt server` in order to spin up a local server.
 6. Run `grunt watch` in order to compile files and refresh your browser on every save.
 For browser refreshing, you will need the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) extension.
 7. You're all set and good to go.